-The development of meaningful performance measures is a critical component of the Priority-Based Budgeting process.
+The development of meaningful performance measures is a critical component of the County's budgeting process.
 Departments provide performance indicators as a part of their program offers.
 These measures are used by program managers.
-The Outcome Teams review the results to assist with their rankings of program offers.
-The Board uses the information to aid in their decisions to purchase programs.
-Purchase decisions are based on how well the program contributes to the priority-the County's long-term strategies-and what these programs promise to deliver.
+The County Chair reviews the results to assist with his evaluation of program offers.
+The Board uses the information to aid in their budget deliberations.
+Budget decisions are based on how well the program contributes to the County's priorities, or long-term strategies, and what these programs promise to deliver.

 Improving the program offer performance measurement system requires a high level of on-going commitment and effort for employees at all levels in the county.
-Included herein are detailed instructions, examples, templates, exercises, and additional resources to improve upon the performance measurement section of program offers for FY 2008.
+Included here are detailed instructions, examples, templates, exercises, and additional resources to improve upon the performance measurement section of program offers for FY 2009.